A Family-friendly Story For All Ages

 “Influenza.
 Winter Fever.
 Fancy name, same doggone thing if you ask me,” Grandma grumbled as she straightened items in the kitchen while waiting for the water to boil.
 She noisily jostled the pot on the kitchen stove as though doing so would hurry it along.

 Not having much available to work with, she headed straight for her basket of fabric scraps.
 To make the teddy bear’s body, she gathered together remnants of the soft lining she had used to make a coat for Paul to wear while away at the construction project.
-“Well, it’s not furry like a real bear but it’s soft for her to hug,” she thought as she tucked the material pieces under her left arm with the catalog.
+“Well, it’s not furry like a real bear but it’s soft for her to hug,” she thought while tucking the material pieces under her left arm with the catalog.

 For the eyes, she removed two buttons from an old faded and patched work shirt that she had kept from Grandpa, who had “went to his reward” as she would say, two years earlier.
-“He won’t be needing buttons on this ol’ shirt anymore, I suppose,” she murmured to herself, as she slowly and somewhat solemnly loosed the threads holding them on.
+“Harold won’t be needing buttons on this ol’ shirt anymore, I suppose,” she murmured to herself.
+She slowly and somewhat solemnly loosed the threads holding the buttons on.

 Grandma caught sight of some black flax linen thread that she had kept aside for a special “someday” project, and used that to stitch the little bear a nose and mouth, followed by the button eyes.
 She then stuffed the sewn bear with leftover soft wool she had used to line some of Grandpa’s old gloves and jackets in the past.
 “But how to keep this little teddy bear from blowing away in these infernal winds and storms?” she wondered aloud.